owen-grimm/owen-grimm.github.io/_posts/2024-01-06-hello-blog.md

 ---
 {: data-content="the how"}

-The path I took in making this blog hasn't been a particularly straightforward, or efficient.
+The path I took in making this blog hasn't been particularly straightforward, or efficient.
 Initially, my goal with this blog was as an exercise in full stack development, in which I would build a backend API (for serving blog posts, allowing me to post new blogs, and fetching media), a frontend website, and a hosting solution.
 After spending a day or two working on building a simple frontend, I decided (to put it kindly) that frontend development was not for me.

 This process repeated a few times, each time with me raking in my expectations for what I would be able to add to the blog, and each time ending with the rediscovery of how little I enjoy working with CSS.
 Eventually, after this cycle had repeated enough, I took a step back and realized that my over-scoping of this project was keeping me from completing any portion of it.
 Not only that, but I wasn't working on the projects I actually enjoyed!